cbkzxt/NFT-Marker-Creator/README.md

     ` node app.js -i <PATH/TO/IMAGE>`

+5. The prompt may ask you to insert information abou the image (width in px, height in px, DPI).
+It's strongly suggested to insert them.

-     In the end of the process an "output" folder will be created (if it does not exist) with the image-descriptors files.
+6. In the end of the process an "output" folder will be created (if it does not exist) with the image-descriptors files.

 You can use additional flags with the run command.